Exempt Staff Council By-Laws

 The purpose of the Exempt Staff Council is to serve as a direct channel of two-way communication between regular exempt staff and senior University administration by:providing University administration with an effective method of soliciting and disseminating information concerning plans and programs of interest to regular exempt staff; serving as an advisory body to the Chancellor with respect to policies, programs and practices; affording a systematic means for exempt staff participation in the operation of The University of Tennessee at Chattanooga.

-- General description of membership: The Exempt Staff Council will consist of twelve (12) to fifteen (15) representatives elected from predetermined employee groupings based on organization, type of position, or other criterion by which a community of interest can be established.
-Such representational units shall be established such that there will be at least one representative for each twenty (20) regular exempt staff members in the represented group, with exceptions made by the ESC as needed.
+- General description of membership: The Exempt Staff Council will consist of one representative and one alternate elected from predetermined employee groupings based on organization, type of position, or other criterion by which a community of interest can be established.
+Such representational units shall be established such that there will be at least one representative and one alternate per approximately 10% of the overall number of regular exempt staff members at UTC, with exceptions made by the ESC as needed.
 Representational units will be reviewed prior to each general election and adjusted as necessary by a committee of ESC members appointed by the ESC Chair.

-- Eligibility: Any regular full‑time or part-time exempt staff member who has completed six months of continuous service with UTC on January 1 of the year of general election is eligible to vote in elections and to serve as a representative, with the exception of individuals with faculty rank and individuals reporting directly to the Chancellor.
+- Eligibility: Any regular full‑time or part-time exempt staff member who has completed one year of continuous service with UTC on January 1 of the year of general election is eligible to vote in elections and to serve as a representative, with the exception of individuals with faculty rank and individuals reporting directly to the Chancellor.

 - Alternate: The alternate will attend meetings in the absence of the representative and is welcome to attend meetings with the representative.
 However, only one vote will be allowed from each representational unit.
 The area representative will be the voting member, and the alternate will cast a vote in the representative’s absence.
 The alternate will assume the role of representative should the elected representative resign, transfer to a position outside the representational unit, or become ineligible due to change in job status.
 When the alternate assumes the duties of the vacant representative, the Chair will appoint a new alternate for the remainder of the term; the new alternate would ordinarily be the individual on the original area ballot with the next highest number of votes.